Flurry Logo

 Assertions

 Relevant task types can have assertions that validate the data it produces.
 Simple checks can be quickly configured in the UI.
-Define the path, assertion type, data type and expected value.
+Define the path to the field, assertion type, data type and expected value.
 You can create these simple comparisons or complex custom JavaScript validation scripts.

 Task Types